Elephant Birds, The Largest Avians That Lived On Earth, Were Nocturnal And Blind

 In a study published in the journal Proceedings of the Royal Society B on Oct.
 30, researchers who conducted an analysis of two elephant bird skulls from two species found that these avians were also nocturnal and blind.

 “As recently as 500 years ago, very nearly blind, giant flightless birds were crashing around the forests of Madagascar in the dark.
-No one ever expected that,” study researcher Julia Clarke, from the University of Texas Jackson School of Geosciences said, according to CNN.
+No one ever expected that,” study researcher Julia Clarke, from the University of Texas Jackson School of Geosciences, said, according to CNN.

 The skull of birds fit tightly around their brains so the shape of their skull correlates to the structures of their brain.

 Brain reconstruction research showed that the elephant birds’ optic nerves, which controlled their eyesight, were incredibly small and almost absent.
-This means that their vision was poor making them likely nocturnal creatures.
+This means that their vision was poor, making them likely nocturnal creatures.

 Study author Christopher Torres, from the University of Texas at Austin, explained that a nocturnal lifestyle tends to be an evolutionary response either when it becomes too dangerous to come out during the day or when a creature’s prey comes out at night.